Car Accident Lawyer Bethlehem

 Auto accidents can cause serious injury to the people involved.
 Drivers, motorcycle riders, and pedestrians are often harmed or even killed in Pennsylvania car accidents.
 When an injury or death occurs, Pennsylvania law dictates how the victim or surviving family members can recover compensation for medical costs and other losses associated with the injury.
 Unfortunately, many people do not know their rights under the law or do not know how to enforce their rights and recover the compensation that they deserve.

-At McKarski-Law, our Bethlehem attorneys understand the complex laws related to Pennsylvania auto accidents.
-The firm handles both insurance defense cases when parties are disputing with their insurance companies and personal injury cases in which the injured victim of an auto accident seeks to collect damages incurred as a result of a car crash.
-To learn more about how a car injury attorney Bethlehem can help, contact the Law Offices of Edward J. McKarski today by calling 610-866-0198 or using our online form.
+At the Law Offices of Edward J. McKarski, our Bethlehem Car Accident Lawyers understand the complex laws related to Pennsylvania auto accidents.
+The Bethlehem Car Accident Attorneys handle both insurance defense cases when parties are disputing with their insurance companies and personal injury cases in which the injured victim of an auto accident seeks to collect damages incurred as a result of a car crash.
+To learn more about how the Bethlehem car injury lawyers can help, contact the Law Offices of Edward J. McKarski today by calling 610-866-0198 or using our online form.

-Bethlehem Attorney McKarski Advises on Pennsylvania Auto Accident Laws
+Bethlehem Car Accident Attorneys Advise on Pennsylvania Auto Accident Laws

-In the state of Pennsylvania, the laws related to car accident recovery are especially complex.
+In the state of Pennsylvania, the laws related to car accident recovery are especially complex, which is why you should contact the Bethlehem Car Accident Lawyers today.
 Pennsylvania residents must choose between opting into a no fault system or purchasing full tort insurance.
 The no fault system, also called the limited tort system, may limit drivers from suing for certain types of damages if they are involved in an auto accident.
 While drivers who opt for limited tort coverage may be able to collect compensation for some of their losses – including medical bills and lost wages – this money will be limited to their policy limits and will come from their own insurance company.